 There are a number of staff and student officers across the partnership who are available to train class reps.
 Please contact your local student engagement officer or email us at firstname.lastname@example.org if you would like to book one of us to train your reps.

-A 'What you need to know' information sheet for staff is available to help support class reps in their role.
+A 'What you need to know' Class reps information leaflet for staff is available to help support class reps in their role.

 Students serving on committees